Student-FastDev/AutoVote-ProjektanciEdukacji/README.md

 {
     "iterations": 100, <- The number of iterations to run the program.
     "link": "https://projektanciedukacji.pl/api/vote-email/[PROJECT_ID]" <- Link to the website api.
-    "threads": 5 <- The number of threads working simultaneously.
+    "threads": 5, <- The number of threads working simultaneously.
+    "use_proxy": False, <- Use of proxy.
+    "proxy_file": "proxies.txt" <- The file where are proxies.
 }
 ```